-November is Native American Heritage Month, and so we wanted to celebrate and explore the history of Native American jewelry, particularly here in the Pacific Northwest, where tribes native to this region include The Tlingit, Haida, Kwakwaka’wakw, Salish, Chinook, Tillamook, and others.
+November is Native American Heritage Month, so we wanted to celebrate and explore the history of Native American jewelry here in the Pacific Northwest, where tribes native to this region include The Tlingit, Haida, Kwakwaka’wakw, Salish, Chinook, Tillamook, and others.
 Like in many cultures around the world, jewelry was traditionally used in many aspects of Native American life, such as ceremonies, showcasing one's social status and wealth, and giving it away in special feasts known as potlatches.
 Several fascinating jewelry making techniques were used by these tribes, such as hammered metal working, making dentalium shells into beads, as well as turning walrus ivory into bracelets and other decorative items.
 To find out more about the jewelry that originated from the natives of this region, keep reading!

 Cultural Significance